WILD DOGS from DOWN UNDER

 The JiuJiang Municipal People’s Government and Ms Wang Ping who embraced us and provided us with interpreters, publicity and the opportunity and means to meet the artists of JiuJiang.

 The S&N International Hotel in JiuJiang who provided a welcoming and warm service, also hosting a very special evening with Ms Betty Yang.

 This project has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.

-The Wild Dogs from Down Under were awarded with the Arts Business RAVE Award which was presented on the 5th May 2007 in Lakes Entrance.
+The Wild Dogs from Down Under were awarded with the Arts Business RAVE Award which was presented on the 5th May 2007.

 JiuJiang’s famous traditional Chinese artist Mr. Fu Meiying invited the Wild Dogs from Down Under to visit his studio and watch as he painted this special piece to present as a gift to the Baw Baw Shire Council.

 Tall and Straight, Gentle Lotus

 As a Memento for Baw Baw Shire Council, Australia

 Best Wishes to Everlasting Friendship between Australia and China

 Presented by Mr. Fu Meiying in his eighties in Jiujiang